leventerguder/injavawetrust-designpattern/injavawetrust-dive-into-design-patterns/creational-design-patterns/singleton-design-pattern/singleton-design-pattern.md

 While they're very handy, they're also very unsafe since any code can potentially overwrite the contents of those variables and crash the app.

+Singleton hs almost the same pros and const as global variables.
+Although

 ## Solution

 All implementations of the Singleton have these 2 steps in common: